kohjx/ctf101-web/lessonplan.md

 [IMG]	fsociety00.png		2015-08-20 23:25	135K
 ```

-If you have watch the TV series, you may remember```fsociety00.dat``` and that is the picture that contains the flag.
+If you have watch the TV series, you may remember```fsociety00.dat``` and that will be the file that contains the flag.

 SQL Injection